NetSP-KAIST/forky/README.md

 We test Forky on the two most influential blockchain projects: *Bitcoin* and *Ethereum*, which are the representatives of the two major blockchain consensus algorithm families, Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus algorithms.

 > [!NOTE]
-> The current version is Proof-of-Concept implementation, so not optimized yet.
+> The current version is a Proof-of-Concept implementation, so it is not optimized yet.

 > [!WARNING]
 > Current PoC implementation utilizes a large amount of disk I/O that can impact SSD lifespan.